 Staff will monitor the strategies implemented in the 2012 Plan.
-In 2015 staff will review the strategies implemented and adjust those accordingly.
+In 2014 staff will review the strategies implemented and adjust those accordingly.
 Staff will continue to strive to engage members of the public.
-Key objectives of this work area will include the annual evaluation of the plan and the annual evaluation of the tasks that were implemented.
+Key objectives of this work area will include the annual evaluation of implementation of the plan and to make sure that the plan reflects the best outreach and engagement strategies available to SWMPC staff.